Avg: 2 from 3 votes

 |FA:||2 lines: Erik Werner and Chad Volk (variation written here) 5/14/11.
 Greg Sievers & Brian Verhulst (similar line in area, 2 months earlier)|

 |Shared By:||Erik Werner on Jun 5, 2011|

-P3: Head right across snow to large slab.
-There are 3 finger cracks here, take the middle one and when it levels out take a left straight up fall line, passing a short bouldery step en route to the top.
-40m, M3+/4-.
+P3.
+Head right across snow to a large slab.
+There are 3 finger cracks here, take the middle one, and when it levels out, take a left straight up the fall line, passing a short bouldery step en route to the top, 40m, M3+/4-.

-Descent: Downclimb back of summit block and descend to trees on right.
-Either downclimb couloir, or rap using sling + biner we left on lowest tree.
+Descent: downclimb the back of the summit block, and descend to trees on right.
+Either downclimb the couloir, or rap using sling + biner we left on lowest tree.
 Snow conditions were somewhat suspect when we did it, so we opted to be careful.
 The couloir is ~500 feet, with many options on wall for additional anchors if snow is really sketch.
-Skirt the base back to boulderfield.
+Skirt the base back to the boulderfield.